Frequently Asked Questions: Crises Response Pilot Project

 Are other municipalities doing this?

 Other municipalities are utilizing a variety of mandates and strategies to address their respective needs related to homelessness, mental health and substance use.
-For example, the Cities of Vancouver and Victoria have similar initiatives, and the City of Richmond recently established an outreach component.
+For example, the Cities of Vancouver and Victoria have similar initiatives, and the City of Richmond also has outreach workers.

 What does the City hope to accomplish and when?